NUMtechnology/num-javascript-client/README.md

   const numUri = parseNumUri('num.uk:1');             // Parse the NUM URI
-  const client = createClient();                      // Create a NumClient const ctx = client.createContext(numUri);           // Set the lookup context const result = await client.retrieveNumRecord(ctx); // Use the context to retrieve a NUM record console.log(result);                                // Handle the result }
+  const client = createClient();                      // Create a NumClient const ctx = client.createContext(numUri);           // Set the lookup context ctx.setTargetExpandedSchemaVersion('2');            // Set the required expanded schema version (specific to each module but defaults to 1) const result = await client.retrieveNumRecord(ctx); // Use the context to retrieve a NUM record console.log(result);                                // Handle the result }